Nurse Anesthetist Education

 Become a Nurse Anesthetist

-The application deadline for the Class to start in Summer 2014 is
+The application deadline for the Class to start in Summer 2016 has passed.

 The Department of Veterans Affairs and the Army have partnered to educate interested and qualified VA nurses in the field of nurse anesthesia.
-The U.S. Army Medical Department Center and School at Fort Sam Houston, San Antonio, Texas (AMEDDC&S) will enroll the eleventh class of VA students into their nurse anesthesia program in June 2014.
+The U.S. Army Medical Department Center and School at Fort Sam Houston, San Antonio, Texas (AMEDDC&S) will enroll the thirteenth class of VA students into their nurse anesthesia program in June 2016.

 **Enrollment into this program does not constitute